 This turkey meatball recipe is addicting!
 Simple, irresistible, and incredibly versatile.
-These gluten free turkey meatballs are great as an appetizer, a main course (like Spaghetti and Meatballs in Marinara sauce), or in homemade meatball sandwich.
+These gluten-free turkey meatballs are great as an appetizer, a main course (like Spaghetti and Meatballs in Marinara sauce), or in a homemade meatball sandwich.

 However, after my husband and I tried these that night, we kept munching on.
 Ooops.
 Sorry, not sorry. 😉

 I can’t recall what else we ate instead that night, but chances are it was something like this salad which is always on our meal rotation.